Kinoma/SourceDocumentation/kinoma_documentation_template.md

 <!--From CR re blockquote: Blockquoted text has more blank space above and below in the web output than normal paragraphs do; can that be changed to look like the normal spacing?-->

 To emphasize important, critical information, use red as illustrated below (but note, the red will not show up in Markdown's preview).
-These should be very rare.
+These should be rare.

 > <span style="color: red">**Important:** To emphasize important, critical information, use this format.</span>